Velocidex/velociraptor-docs/content/artifact_references/pages/windows.sys.allusers.md

         FROM users()
         LIMIT 1000

-        -- Populate the mtime from the user's home directory.
+        -- Populate the mtime from the user&#x27;s home directory.
         LET local_users_with_mtime = SELECT Uid, Gid, Name, Description, RoamingData.Directory AS Directory,
             UUID,